DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step2.1.
 Create Account and Start Mining

 To acquire tokens, you will first need to create an account and start mining.
-Typing the following commands in the `gdx` console you just opened.
+Type the following commands in the `gdx` console you just opened:

 ```js
 > personal.newAccount("")